 Machaerus in the New Testament

-“Herod the tetrarch” is no doubt Herod Antipas (4 BCE-39 CE), one of the sons of Herod “the Great” (37-4 BCE).
-The parallel passages in both Matthew (14:1-12) and Mark (6:14-29) mention important additional details: earlier Herod Antipas had imprisoned John the Baptist after being accused by him of violating the contemporary Jewish Law of marriage, since he married Herodias, the ex-wife of his brother, Herod Philip.
-Furthermore, Herodias instigated her daughter Salome to dance before Herod Antipas, and requested John’s head as reward.
+According to the Gospels Herod Antipas imprisoned John the Baptist after being accused by him of violating the contemporary Jewish Law of marriage, since he married Herodias, his brother’s ex-wife.
+Furthermore, Herodias instigated her daughter Salome to dance before Herod Antipas, and requested John’s head as a reward.
 Herod followed her request, and so he gave an order that John the Baptist be beheaded.

 Points of Interest in the Area